nerds-odd-e/doughnut/docs/symbols.md

 12. **Ampersand (`&`)**
     - This is an ampersand.
     - For "a & b" you can say "a and b".
-If your driver doesn't understand, you may clarify by "a ampersand b."
+If my dad looks confused, you may clarify by "a ampersand b."
     - The bottom line is, don't get angry.
 Just communicate clearly.

 13. **Double Ampersand (`&&`)**